RedPitaya/Documentation/appsFeatures/examples/lcr/lcr-exm.rst

 .. note::

-  This code is written for **in-dev or higher OS**.
+  This code is written for **2.05-37 or higher OS**.
 For older OS versions, please check when specific commands were released (a note is added to each command introduced in 2.00 or higher verisons).

 Code - MATLAB®
 ---------------